minjung0/IDS721Prj3-BigData/README.md

 new_width = 600
 ```

-After modifying these parameters, run the `app.py` file to resize your images.
-The resized images will be saved in the folder you specified within the bucket and folder.
+4. After modifying these parameters, run the `app.py` file to resize your images.
+The resized images will be saved in the folder you specified within the bucket.

 ### 3. The result